RangelReale/RangelReale/README.md

 * [OSIN](https://github.com/RangelReale/osin) -  one of the first Golang OAuth2 server frameworks.
 Donated to [RedHat/Openshift](https://github.com/openshift/osin) as it was a critical part of their code. [***net/http***]
 * [sqldimel](https://github.com/RangelReale/sqldimel) - SQL DML query builder
+* [Panyl](https://github.com/RangelReale/panyl) - Panyl (Parse ANY Log) is a Golang library to parse logs that may have mixed formats, like log files for multiple services in the same file

 #### Forked / contribution